Primary Navigation Mobile

 To go with the (relatively) upmarket image, you can’t have the weakest of Dacia’s engines.
 Although that does push the price up slightly, we’d recommend one of the punchier engines anyway.
 Manual and automatic versions are available, but like rivals such as the Ford Fiesta Active and Kia Picanto X-Line you can’t have four-wheel drive.
 You’ll need to jump up to the Dacia Duster or consider a Suzuki Ignis if you want that.

-Click through our review to find out exactly how the Dacia Sandero Stepway scores in terms of practicality, efficiency and ease of use.
-Then in the verdict we’ll tell you whether you should choose one over its rivals.
+Click through to find out exactly how the Dacia Sandero Stepway scores in terms of practicality, efficiency and ease of use in this review, which shares the team’s collaborative findings.
+Then in our verdict we’ll tell you whether you should choose one over its rivals.